 Treatment for Dog Upset Stomach Gurgling

-When treating the gurgling in your pup’s stomach, it will usually be safer to assume that the noise is coming from a benign source.
+When treating the gurgling in your pup’s stomach, it is usually safe to assume that the noise is coming from a benign source.

-Dog upset stomach gurgling will be accompanied by other marked changes in behavior, so unless your dog is acting strangely, consider the following home treatments:
+Other marked changes in behavior will accompany dog upset stomach gurgling, so unless your dog is acting strangely, consider the following home treatments:

-It’s possible, as previously mentioned, that a change in your dog’s diet will have resulted in the additional noise.
-In order to treat this, first assess what kind of food your dog has been eating.
+It’s possible, as previously mentioned that a change in your dog’s diet will have resulted in the additional noise.
+To treat this, first assess what kind of food your dog has been eating.

 If the brand has changed, consider making your way back to their previous food.
-If this isn’t possible, look over the ingredients in their new brand of food and see if you can determine the explicit differences between the two.
+If this isn’t possible, look over the ingredients in their new food brand and see if you can determine the explicit differences between the two.

-It’s possible that you’ll have discovered a new allergy, and you may need to buy an entirely different brand in order to soothe their stomach.
+You may have discovered a new allergy and may need to buy an entirely different brand to soothe their stomach.

-Alternatively, if your dog has been vomiting frequency, you should alter their diet so they’re eating baby food or rice mixed with cottage cheese.
+Alternatively, if your dog has frequently been vomiting, you should alter their diet, so they’re eating baby food or rice mixed with cottage cheese.

-Also as previously mentioned, dehydration may be a culprit.
-As such, try and get your dog to drink a bit of water, either by making sure their bowl is full of fresh water and near the place they’re sitting, or by encouraging them to lick at some ice.
+Also, as previously mentioned, dehydration may be a culprit.
+As such, try and get your dog to drink a bit of water, either by making sure their bowl is full of fresh water and near the place they’re sitting or by encouraging them to lick ice.

-This ice can be presented in a bowl or on a plate, but so long as they’re licking it, they’re starting to get the liquid they need.
+This ice can be presented to your dog in a bowl or on a plate.
+As long as they continue to lick the ice, they get the hydration they need.

-If worse comes to worse, a visit to the veterinarian will allow you to determine whether or not the gurgling from your dog’s stomach is simply louder than normal, or if it’s a sign of something more sinister.
+If worse comes to worse, a visit to the veterinarian will allow you to determine whether or not the gurgling from your dog’s stomach is louder than normal or if it’s a sign of something more sinister.

 Here’s a video with more details on dog stomach gurgling.

-Do you have any tips on dog stomach gurgling?
+Do you have any tips on gurgling and other dog stomach noises?